Is your writing boring?

 We all procrastinate.

 This is the way nature has built us.
-We are meant to stay in a relaxed state, the way all other animals do, only making an effort when we need to feed or protect ourselves.
+We stay in a relaxed state, the way all other animals do, only trying when we need to feed or protect ourselves.
 All the pressures we put on ourselves (goals, commitments, deadlines) are self-generated.
 So relax and be in your natural state.
 You will find you get more done this way.

 Your mind is telling you it’s not coming to the party because of one of the following reasons: